 Transition forms are completed in April.
 These forms allow us to track your child after leaving Head Start.
 They also give us permission to transfer your child's records to your local school system.
-Parents will also view the "Ready, Set, Go" videos with their child.
+A parent questionnaire is completed to give our parents the chance to rate our transition process.